 New Mexico vs. Wyoming

-For the past 20 years, I have been recommending New Mexico LLC’s as the best legal entity for anonymous ownership of vehicles and property.
-Rosie Enriquez in Los Angeles has been the Organizer.
+For the past 20 years, I have been recommending New Mexico LLCs as the best legal entity for anonymous ownership of vehicles and property.
+Rosie Sanchez was the organizer and she had exclusive contracts with a couple registered agent companies in Santa Fe, that continue to provide renewable service to her customers.

-In 2015, New Mexico proposed changes to the LLC laws, but the bill never made it to the budget committee.
-However, in 2017 it did.
-It is still not law, but someday it may be.
-Should that day come, New Mexico may require the name and the address of the owner(s), retroactively.
-For that reason, Rosie decided that in good conscience she could not continue to sell New Mexico LLC’s, so she stopped forming them in that state last year.
-She has been looking into Wyoming as a state to replace New Mexico and she decided that Wyoming was now superior to New Mexico.
-However, she had no contact for a resident agent in that state that would protect her client’s privacy, so for that reason she did not pursue it.
+Since 2015, there have been proposed changes to the NM LLC Act every two years, but so far none of those proposals have been passed into law.
+Eventually NM will pass some kind of revision, because NM is one of very few states that have not revised their LLC Acts within the past 15 years.
+Based on the proposals made to date, they intend to reduce or eliminate the privacy of NM LLC members.
+For that reason, Rosie decided that in good conscience she could not continue to sell New Mexico LLCs, so she stopped forming them in that state last year.
+She then looked into Wyoming as a state to replace New Mexico because Wyoming now looked superior to New Mexico.
+However, she had no contact for a resident agent in that state that would protect her client’s privacy, so she did not pursue it.

 We are okay for now.
 The bill may never pass.
-Even if it does, pervious LLC’s may be grandfathered in.
-Even if they are not, years will pass before NM gets things in order.
-At that time, I will change my properties to a Wyoming LLC ans so can you.
+If it someday does, previous LLCs may be grandfathered in.
+Even if not, years will pass before NM gets things in order.
+At that time, I can always change my properties to Wyoming LLCs, and so can you.

-In the 1990’s, I was Wyoming’s greatest incorporater, selling thousands of WY corporations to the “PT” crowd in Europe.
-At that time, New Mexico looked better than Wyoming for LLC’s, but I have kept that state in mind over the years as a backup.
-Their LLC statutes have continued to look better and better.
-Recently I started considering Wyoming.
-My number one problem was how to maintain my clients privacy.
+In the 1990s, I was Wyoming’s greatest incorporator, selling thousands of WY corporations to the “PT” crowd in Europe.
+At that time, New Mexico looked better than Wyoming for LLCs, but I have kept that state in mind over the years as a backup.
+Wyoming’s statutes have continued to look better and better.
+Recently I started considering that state.
+However, there was a problem.
+Who could I use as a registered agent?
 I did not have anyone in Wyoming that I trusted.

 An unexpected solution

 Unknown to me, Don Collins, from Spokane had been following me for years.
-When he learned Rosie would no longer form New Mexico LLC’s, he kept an eye on me to see if I was going to start selling LLC’s in Wyoming with someone I could trust.
+When he learned Rosie would no longer form New Mexico LLC’s, he kept an eye on me to see if I was going to start selling LLCs in Wyoming.
 When that did not happen, he contacted me regarding the company he worked with, Northwest.
 I had missed it because it was not headquartered in Wyoming, but rather in Spokane, Washington.
-Don told me his was the only company currentlyu out there that was devoted to privacy and did not sell their customer’s data to anyone.
+Don told me his was the only company currently out there that was devoted to privacy and did not sell their customer’s data to anyone.

 No privacy with other services

 Northwest’s Competitors sell their registered agent services as a BY-PRODUCT.
 Basically, every other registered agent service is a corporate service company.
 Services like Legalzoom, Incfile, Mycorporation, Rocketlawyer, etc. do not make any money on the front end.
-They can go deep on a loss and make up to $500 by selling your data on the back end!
+They can go deep on a loss and make up the money by selling your data on the back end!

 Why order a Wyoming LLC through me?